danielmayorga/aoc_2022/README.md

 once i find the availble x position in a given y position.
 I just do the "frequency tuning" algorithm defined in part 2 and call it a day.

 While I'm confident in the performance of part 1, part 2 has me curious if there is a better approach.
 On my machine, with my input both parts ran together in ~1 second.

+### Day 16

+This problem is stumped me.
+I pulled out some pen and paper and convince myself the solution to part 1 is as follows:

+1. Create a Graph like structure with the valves
+2. Find All-Pairs-Shortest-Path for each valve with weight !== 0
+3. I can probably find some heiristic for the shortest path from there but worst case brute force the node order so O(V!)...which may not be the most optimal solution

+The runtime is terrible: O(V^3) + O(V!)

+This seems like a variant of the travelling salesman for part 3, I can't know the optimal path without travelling to all them.